How to Safely Store and Reheat Homemade Soup

 The benefits of homemade soup are many: You control the ingredient list, using just what you like and leaving out what you don't, and you can use ingredients you know are good for you.
 Of course, it's also more economical than buying pre-made soup.
 And just think how satisfied you'll feel once you've eaten your bowlful and put some away in the refrigerator for later in the week, or the freezer for a day, further down the road, when you need a little bit of extra comfort.

 Whether you're making stock from scratch or using store-bought (of course, we'd vote in favor of homemade stock any day), it's well worth the effort to make your own soup, and just getting into the kitchen and preparing it might make you feel good.
 Portions for one, two, or many can be put away in the fridge or freezer for a rainy day.
 The trick is knowing how to pack it away for reheating in the most efficient and safe way.

-Depending on the ingredients in your soup, a frozen batch can last you up to three months, assuming your freezer is the appropriate temperature.
+Depending on the ingredients in your soup, a frozen batch can last you up to three months, assuming your freezer is the appropriate temperature, 0 degrees Fahrenheit is ideal, according to the USDA.
 As with refrigerated soups, trust your gut after defrosting.
-If it seems questionable, you're better off tossing it.
+If the soup seems questionable, you're better off tossing it.